 Our resources have seen it all — and then we fixed it.
 We can help.

-If you’re looking for a true partner to help you get the most from the investment you’ve already made in Dynamics AX, you’re in the right place.
+If you’re looking for a true partner to help you get the most from the investment you’ve already made in your Microsoft Dynamics solution, you’re in the right place.
 Stoneridge consists of many former Microsoft employees and industry experts who have tackled the most difficult and complex projects.
-In fact, the client base at Stoneridge was built on Dynamics AX Project Recovery efforts.
+In fact, the client base at Stoneridge was built on Dynamics Project Recovery efforts.
 Along with everyday troubleshooting situations, our team has successfully unraveled intricate, highly customized customer scenarios.

 What qualifies as ‘Project Recovery’?